hawenger/hawenger.github.io/README/README.md

     >Margins

-        I was cautious to adjust elemnts sizing appropriatley as well as margins for each page.
+        I was cautious to adjust elements sizing appropriatley as well as margins for each page.
 My first consideration was readability, aesthetics being second.
 I kept no margins on my smallest mediaqueries and opted into margins on sizes 62-82em.
 As for the 82 and up, I took mostly aesthetics into consideration, understanding that larger monitors are used for either work or by people who want to enjoy the aesthetic experience of a large screen.
 Those who do work on large screens typically split screen, thus making the typical viewport fall into the 62-82 range anyway.
-I opted out of margins for a number of my 82em and larger sizes, instead prioritzing aesthetics over readability, if only slightly, due to this reasoning.
+I opted out of margins for the contact page, 82em and larger sizes, instead prioritzing aesthetics over readability, if only slightly, due to this reasoning.
 I hope to offer the user a pleasing visual experience and plan on desinging my website on this basis in the future.
 I think this will be especially beneficial when integrating javascript animations.

     >Text & MISC.

     I used ems instead of px for font and sizing options for better, responsive design as well as percentages when applicaple.
-I chose VW units when approprpriate.
+I chose VW units when approprpriate and made sure to have a unversial auto-adjust text sizing function on all pages.

 ACCESIBILITY